Theohhhu/theohhhu.github.io/index.md

 ## About Me

-I am currently pursuing a Ph.D. in Artificial Intelligence at the University of Technology Sydney (UTS), under the guidance of Prof. Xiaojun Chang.
+I'm currently working towards my Ph.D. in at the University of Technology Sydney (UTS), guided by Prof. Xiaojun Chang.

 ## Research Interests

-I am deeply engaged in the realm of Multi-agent Systems, where my research is dedicated to enhancing scalability, efficiency, and cooperative AI through groundbreaking algorithms and libraries.
-I led the development of "MARLlib," a comprehensive library essential for multi-agent systems research, which is open-sourced and has gained significant popularity within the community.
+My main focus is on making groups of AI systems, or Multi-agent Systems, work more efficiently and effectively.
+I've put a lot of work into creating "MARLlib," a toolkit that helps researchers like me find new ways for these systems to cooperate.
+It's free for anyone to use and has become quite popular among people working in my field.
+My goal is to make AI research easier for everyone and to push the boundaries of what our technology can do.

 ## News